Please contact us by emailing email@example.com with all your enquiries and specific requests.

 CAE – our promise

-As an internationally renowned independent English Language School, we offer a wide range of courses with high quality teaching in a dynamic learning environment.
+As an internationally renowned independent English Language School, we offer a range of courses with high quality teaching in a dynamic learning environment.

 Our students are at the centre of all that we do.